Man’s quest for straight teeth dates as far back as history itself.

 When should I see an orthodontist?

-According to the American Association of Orthodontists, it’s time to schedule a visit once you recognize any of the following signs in yourself or your child:
+According to the American Association of Orthodontists, it’s time to schedule a visit with an orthodontist once you recognize any of the following signs in yourself or your child:

 - Early or late loss of baby teeth